 - So your 1RM estimate would be around 100kg max.

-- Overestimating the number of repetitions, leading to an inaccurate estimate of 1RM.
+- Overestimating the number of repetitions, leading to an incorrect estimate of the 1RM.

 - Poor technique when attempting maximum lift, compromising safety and integrity of the calculation.